fvangef/mlgsc/README.md

 #### Reference Phylogeny

 This should be a Newick tree in a single line.
 The leaves (tips) of the tree must correspond to the OTUs in the alignment.
-Currently the program does not accept trees with branch lengths.
-Inner node labels are allowed and indeed encouraged.
+The tree may be a phylogram (i.e., with branch lengths), but the branch lengths are not used and will be ignored.
+Inner node labels are allowed and indeed encouraged, as they will feature in the path through the tree that `mlgsc` outputs.

 ##### Example